| *Tax calculation (using current tax year UK rates and allowances*) |

 An UFPLS must be payable with 25% of it tax free where there is an enhancement factor:

-The Government wanted people to have greater flexibility in retirement benefit choice.
-They did not wish clients to feel forced into taking pension income products and be able to easily access funds as lump sums.
-This greater flexibility (removing all requirements to take regular income) may encourage more people to save for retirement.
+The Government wanted people to have greater flexibility in retirement benefit choice. and to able to access pension savings as lump sums without feeling forced into taking pension income products.
+It was intended that this greater flexibility (removing all requirements to take regular income) would encourage more people to save for retirement.

-Before 6 April 2015, taking uncrystallised funds as a lump sum (without the appropriate designation to provide income) attracted hefty tax charges (unauthorised payment tax charges).
-So UFPLS brings more flexibility than was previously available.
-It also removes the need for the triviality lump sum which was, as a consequence, abolished from 5 April 2015 for Defined Contributions schemes (but triviality remains for Defined Benefit schemes).
+Before 6 April 2015, taking uncrystallised funds as a lump sum (without the appropriate designation to provide income) attracted hefty unauthorised payment charges.
+The intriduction of UFPLS created more flexibility than was previously available. and it removed the need for the triviality lump sum which was abolished from 5 April 2015 for Defined Contributions schemes (but triviality remains for Defined Benefit schemes).

-An uncrystallised funds pension lump sum can be paid as an authorised member payment to a member from uncrystallised funds held in a money purchase arrangement for that member.
-Uncrystallised funds are funds held in respect of the member which have not, as yet, been used to provide that member with a benefit under the scheme (so have not crystallised for allowance purposes).
-If the money purchase arrangement is a cash balance arrangement, uncrystallised funds in the arrangement are the funds there would be in the arrangement if the member decided to draw benefits on a particular date, not the funds actually held in the cash balance arrangement at that time.
+An UFPLS can only be paid from uncrystallised funds in a money purchase pension.
+If the money purchase arrangement in question is a cash balance arrangement, uncrystallised funds in the arrangement are the funds there would be in the arrangement if the member decided to draw benefits on a particular date, not the funds actually held in the cash balance arrangement at that time.

 Before 6th April 2024

-Taking an UFPLS was a Benefit Crystallisation Event so tested against the LTA.
+Taking an UFPLS was a Benefit Crystallisation Event and was tested against the LTA.
 The income tax treatment was linked to the LTA.

 Under age 75 - sufficient LTA was required to pay out so the tax free amount was a fixed 25% of the lump sum, the balance was taxed as pension income.